yaoleksa/CLI/README.md

   -d, --readme          If this option is passed it creates a readme file
   ```
   > [!IMPORTANT]
-  > First of all, you have to download this repository locally on the machine to execute the following actions You can achieve this goal in two ways: by running `git clone REPOSITORY-URL` into the terminal or manually downloading the .zip archive and unzipping it where you want
+  > First of all, you have to download this repository locally on the machine to execute the following actions.
+You can achieve this goal in two ways: by running `git clone REPOSITORY-URL` into the terminal or manually downloading the .zip archive and unzipping it where you want

   > [!TIP]
-  > I deeply recommend using the approach with CLI git cause it is more professional, but it is up to you which approach to use
+  > I deeply recommend using the approach with CLI git cause it is more professional, but it is up to you which approach to use.

   After you download the repository locally, to install the program just run Install file.
 Run this file you can with two approaches:
   - Click on the file with the right-hand button mouse then click `Run as program` on the drop-down list of options
   - Open the terminal and type `sudo ./Install`